-A guide to online bullying for
+A guide to online bullying for parents and carers.

 Cyberbullying of children is when someone uses online content or communication to seriously humiliate, seriously harass, seriously intimidate of seriously threaten a child or young person under the age of 18.

 It can take many forms including sending abusive messages, hurtful images or videos, nasty online gossip, excluding or humiliating others, or creating fake accounts in someone’s name to trick or humiliate them.

 Online bullying can have a devastating impact on young people, whose online life is a key part of their identity and how they interact socially.